 Fig. 56 (bottom right) shows the relative sensitivities of two colour vision processes in red-green direction.
-For the two series D65 - T and D65 - P one of two colour vision processes determines the recognition of colour thresholds.
-According to this model the chromaticity difference Δa is small for achromatic colours and large for chromatic colours.
+In each section an other colour vision process determines the recognition of colour thresholds.
+According to this model the chromaticity difference $\Delta a$ is small for achromatic colours and large for chromatic colours.
 According to Fig. 56 (bottom left) the experimental results are opposite.
 The colour vision model with the colour signals as function of luminance and chromaticity can explain this property.

-Fig. 54 on page 56 shows the colour signals of blue colours with an increasing chromaticity difference Δb compared to the achromatic series (right).
-The largest luminance discrimination $L / \Delta L$ is reached on a horizontal line and for decreasing luminance of blue colours compared to the achromatic white.
+Fig. 54 on page 54 shows the colour signals of blue colours with an increasing chromaticity difference $\Delta b$ compared to the achromatic series (right).
+The $largest\ luminance$ discrimination $L/\Delta L$ is reached on a horizontal line and for decreasing luminance of blue colours compared to the achromatic white.
 This is described by the largest slope of all the signals on a horizontal line (slope change of the signals).
-The luminance discrimination $L / \Delta L$ on a vertical line decreases for these blue colours of equal luminance, because the slope of the signal curve decreases.
-If one in addition assumes a linear relation between ΔL and Δb on a vertical line, then Δb decreases for blue colours of equal luminance according to Fig. 54 on page 56.
+The luminance discrimination $L/\Delta L$ on a vertical line decreases for this blue colours of equal luminance, because the slope of the signal curve decreases.
+If one in addition assumes a linear relation between $\Delta L$ and $\Delta b$ on a vertical line, then $\Delta b$ decreases for blue colours of $equal\ luminance$ according to Fig. 54 on page 54.

-Fig. 56 (bottom right) seems to show that the relative sensitivities increase with the chromaticity difference.
+Fig. 56 (bottom right) seem to show that the relative sensitivities increase with the chromaticity difference.
 This is not true and may be described as follows.
 The luminance of the black threshold is by a factor 1:36 lower compared to white luminance.
 According to Evans (1974) the luminance of the chromatic treshold is usually lower compared to the black luminance.
 This result is in agreement with Fig. 56.
 However with increasing chromaticity difference, for colours of equal luminance the signal slope decreases and therefore the chomatic threshold decreases which seems opposite to Fig. 56 (bottom right).

 The research results require at least a colour metric for colour thresholds and a colour metric for scaling, and if possible with transitions.
 In applications the colour thresholds are important for the determination of small colour differences.
 The equal spacing of larger colour differences is important for the spacing of colour rendering properties.
-Colour samples in colour order systems have usually colour differences around 30 colour thresholds (or $\Delta E^{ab} = 10$).
+Colour samples in colour order systems have usually colour differences around 30 colour thresholds (or $\Delta E^{ab} = 10$ ).
 An example is the colour order system RAL-Design (1993), which is based on CIELAB and has sample differences of $\Delta E^{ab} = 10$ in any hue plane, and for 36 hues.